joaopelisson/ReactJS_LiskovSubstitutionPrinciple/README.md

 This project explores the **Liskov Substitution Principle (LSP)** within the context of React applications.
 LSP, one of the SOLID principles, states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 By adhering to LSP, you can ensure that your components are interchangeable and that your application behaves predictably.

+_In simple terms: Objects can be replaced by their subtypes without affecting the correct execution of the program._

 ## 🛠️ What is SOLID?

 **SOLID** is an acronym for five design principles that help developers create more maintainable and scalable software: